ECARX to Present at the 35th Annual Roth Conference on March 14, 2023

 - In 2023, ECARX has announced partnerships and collaborations with companies including AMD, SiEngine, and FAW, building on the strong momentum seen in 2H22

-/EIN News/ -- LONDON, March 03, 2023 (GLOBE NEWSWIRE) -- ECARX Holdings, Inc. (Nasdaq: ECX) ("ECARX"), a global mobility tech provider, today announced that Ramesh Narasimhan, chief financial officer and Peter Cirino, chief operating officer of ECARX, will present in a fireside chat and host meetings with investors at the 35th Annual Roth Conference to be held on March 12-14, 2023 in Dana Point, CA.
+LONDON, March 03, 2023 (GLOBE NEWSWIRE) -- ECARX Holdings, Inc. ECX ("ECARX"), a global mobility tech provider, today announced that Ramesh Narasimhan, chief financial officer and Peter Cirino, chief operating officer of ECARX, will present in a fireside chat and host meetings with investors at the 35th Annual Roth Conference to be held on March 12-14, 2023 in Dana Point, CA.

 Investors that wish to meet with Mr Narasimhan and Mr Cirino on March 14 are welcome to coordinate the meeting via their Roth representatives.
 Alternatively, they may contact ECARX's investor relations team, which can coordinate meetings either face-to-face at the conference or alternatively via an online virtual meeting in the weeks following.